danbev/inf-wasi/bindings/javascript/README.md

 ## JavaScript bindings
-This generates bindings for the composed module for JavaScript.
+This generates bindings for the composed module for JavaScript using the JavaScript Component tookchain (JCO).

 ### Generate bindings
 ```console